 Like Photoshop, signing an image with GIMP is a little complicated; it requires you to scan a real hand-drawn signature.
 The step-by-step details are outlined below:

-After doing that, right-click the image, and select “Add Alpha Channel.”
+After that, right-click the image, and select “Add Alpha Channel.”
 This will add a transparent background layer.

 Then, use the Select by Color tool to delete the white background in the original layer.
 Get rid of any remaining white background with the Eraser tool.
 You’ll now be left with your black signature and a transparent background.
 Save your newly created digital signature.

-The final step is to open the image you want to sign and simply add and overlay your digital signature.
+The final step is to open the image you want to sign and add and overlay your digital signature.
 Tweak its size to fit the document.

 - Higher image quality